 Students in the WAMA intermediate vocal session will cultivate solo and choral performance skills, musical literacy, and historical knowledge of a variety of musical genres.
 A nurturing environment that enhances the skills these students already possess, preparing them for more advanced study and performance opportunities under the guidance of skilled instructors and mentors.

-Students wishing to enroll in the intermediate vocal session will participate in a placement assessment on Monday, July 16.
-Students should come prepared to play scales and their best piece, as well as complete a short written music assessment.
+Students wishing to enroll in the intermediate vocal session will participate in a placement assessment.
+Students should come prepared to play scales and their best piece.

 Some students will also be placed in small vocal ensembles.
 Students who are not selected or who do not indicate they would like to participate in small vocal ensemble will participate in WILDArts electives.
 Students are able to rank the WILDArts preferences through the application process.
 WILDArts classes may include movement, visual arts, theatre arts, and/or creative writing.